UCBerkeleySETI/target-selector/README.md

 * `product_id:current_obs:obs_end_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
 This is only used to calculate t<sub>obs</sub>, and will thus be unnecessary as above.
 * `product_id:current_obs:proc_start_time`, datetime object parsed as string i.e. `2021-03-25 21:40:11.11111`.
 Set at the moment the processing nodes confirm receipt of the last target in the published block, and used to calculate processing duration for the abort criteria.
 * `product_id:current_obs:target_list`, dataframe containing targets in the currently processing block , parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../123456789,A,B,C,.../[...]`
+* `product_id:current_obs:remaining_to_process`, dataframe containing targets from the currently processing block for which confirmation of successful processing has not yet been received, parsed as a csv-formatted string, i.e. `source_id,ra,dec,dist_c,.../987654321,D,E,F,.../[...]`

 There will also need to be two additional key-value pairs (one for the current telescope status, and one for the current observation block) to store the pointing number from the schedule block.